 The pre-service participants will be offered up to $400 in travel support, a dorm room to be shared with other participants in the REU, a meal plan, and a $4000 stipend.
 The in-service participants will be offered travel support, cost of living expenses, and a $5600 stipend.
 We will also support travel by the participants to some regional and national undergraduate research conferences.

 The ideal candidate for this project would have completed their junior year.
 A distinguished academic record and indication of research interest or potential are essential.
-Make sure you check the Criteria For Selection section for more details.
+Make sure you check the criteria for selection for more details.

 Further information can be obtained by contacting Dr. Saad El-Zanati at: